Your County needs a Volunteer Co-ordinator. Here's how you can make it happen!

-We are delighted that the achievements of Club and County volunteers have received wider recognition:
+We are delighted that the achievements of Club and County volunteers have frequently received wider recognition:

 - Karen Bowen (see video) of Team Bath AS was Swim England's Volunteer of the Year for 2017!
 Sue Dors and Paul Robbins of Swim England South West presented Karen with a bouquet at the Team Bath AS Meet on November.

 - Nikki Hammond, valued J1 official and Officials Co-ordinator for Team Bath AS was Swim England South West Volunteer of the Month in September 2017.